MichaelDSa/ThinkDataStructures/README.md

-Think: Data Structures, Algorithms and Information Retrieval in Java
+Solutions for the problems in "Think Data Structures: Algorithms and Information Retrieval in Java" by Allen Downey.
+The original repo has a LaTex source for the book, which is open-sourced.
+The intention of this fork is to make my solutions available, demonstrate my learning trajectory, and show what I know.

+The Book directory was deleted in this fork so that GitHub can more accurately reflect my knowledge.
+Otherwise my stats were showing 50% LaTex, 48% Java, 2% HTML.
+I know nothing about LaTex beyond having heard of it.
+Sorry to butcher this fork.
+The book can easily be found for free on google, at greenteapress.com, or simply go to the source branch for the LaTeX file.

+Solutions completed July 2021.

-My solutions using Java 14 found in: ThinkDataStructures/code/src/com/allendowney/thinkdast
+Code problems solved using Java 14 found in: ThinkDataStructures/code/src/com/allendowney/thinkdast

-Original solutions written in Java 5 (or 6?) provided by Allen Downey in: ThinkDataStructures/solutions
+Original solutions written in Java 5 (or 6?) provided by Allen Downey in: ThinkDataStructures/solutions.

-The book & its projects was entirely enjoyable and lead to many areas I could pursue.
+At my stage of understanding, studying this book was entirely enjoyable and lead to many topcs I could pursue within computer programming.
+The code problems in the book was made rigorous with its use of code testing.

 Allen Downey's readme below:
 # ThinkDataStructures